Tree Information

 Comments:

 Virginia round-leaf birch was the first tree species ever given protection under the Endangered Species Act.
 The species was first described in 1918, and considered a sub-species of Betula lenta, but was soon elevated to species level.
-Efforts to relocate the species in the wild were unsuccessful in the ensuing years, leading the Smithsonian Institute and U.S. Department of Interior to declare the species as ""probably extinct"" in the early 1970s.
+Efforts to relocate the species in the wild were unsuccessful in the ensuing years, leading the Smithsonian Institute and U.S. Department of Interior to declare the species as "probably extinct" in the early 1970s.
 Botanist Douglas W. Ogle rediscovered the species in August 1975 growing along Cressy Creek.
-Good references about the species can be found below:
+A story about that discovery is here:

 https://www.fws.gov/species/virginia-round-leaf-birch-betula-uber